codingCapricorn/Bird-Migration-Analysis-Using-Machine-Learning/README.md

 Dependencies: Matplotlib, Pandas, Numpy, Cartopy, Shapely

-We will divide our case study into five parts:
+The repository is divided into five parts:

     1. Visualizing longitude and latitude data of the gulls.
 2. Visualize the variation of the speed of the gulls.